Green Solvents for Organic Photovoltaics

 Many aspects of morphology are very difficult to control - such as the component orientation, domain purity and temperature-dependant aggregation behaviour.
 This has led to several OPVs processed from non-halogenated solvents suffering from non-ideal morphology.3 Morphological instability is also important, and different solvents have been shown to impart different stabilities to the same thin film in literature.4

 Lastly, the toxicity of the solvent is also vital.
 Amongst other parameters, this can be assessed using the median lethal dose (or ‘LD50’).
-This is defined as 'the calculated amount of a substance that can expected to cause the death of 50% of a defined animal population with a certain amount of time'.
+This is defined as 'the calculated amount of a substance that can be expected to cause the death of 50% of a defined animal population with a certain amount of time'.
 It is important to note that being non-halogenated does not always equate to a low toxicity.
 Some non-halogenated solvents (such as toluene and aniline) can have lower LD50 values, equating to higher toxicity, than those of halogenated solvents (such as chlorobenzene and chloroform).
-A representation of LD50 for different solvent categories can be seen in Fig. 3.
+A representation of LD50 for different solvent categories can be seen in the figure below.

 It is worth noting that LD50 is not the only measure of toxicity, and may not consider all factors.
 For example, N-methylpyrollidone (NMP) is an often-mentioned non-halogenated solvent additive with good potential for use in OPVs5 and a high LD50 of 3.9 g/kg2 - but also has severe reproductive toxicity that has led to growing concerns about safety and increased restrictions in other industries.6